 The cost associated with treating depression is high and for most unaffordable.
 Let us help you not only treat it but give you a solution that is safe, effective and affordable.

-Our solution– PARASYM Neurostimulation device, a solution to depression, anxiety, insomnia and general mood enhancement.
+Did you know?
+The PARASYM Neurostimulation device is a solution to depression, anxiety, insomnia and general mood enhancement.
 At just R13 800.00, Parasym may seem expensive, but as a once off amount that requires no further expenditure, it is a far cheaper option than a treatment plan of R5 000 a month (buy it now – also available through Mobicred).

 Where to find free help